spatialos/UnrealGDK/docs/content/troubleshooting.md

 ------

-**Q:** My game uses reliable multicast RPCs - why does the SpatialOS Unreal GDK not support these?
+**Q:** My game uses reliable multicast RPCs - why does the SpatialOS GDK for Unreal not support these?

 **A:** The underlying implementation of multicast RPCs uses SpatialOS [events](https://docs.improbable.io/reference/latest/shared/glossary#event) (SpatialOS documentation).
 SpatialOS events can only be sent unreliably.
 Additionally, the cost of a multicast RPC scales with the number of client-workers present in a deployment, which means they can get very expensive.
 A better approach would be to send RPCs to only the workers that are close to the broadcasting worker.